ome/omero-documentation/omero/developers/Server/SecuritySystem.rst

 Client and common
 ~~~~~~~~~~~~~~~~~

-the server uses the information in /etc/local.properties to create a Login
+The server uses the information in :source:`local.properties <etc/local.properties>`
-    object.
+to create a Login object.
 If no Login, Server, or Properties is provided to the
-    ServiceFactory constructor, the empty
-    properties defined in
+ServiceFactory constructor, the empty properties defined in
-    :common_source:`ome/config.xml <src/main/resources/ome/config.xml>`
-    is used.
+:common_source:`ome/config.xml <src/main/resources/ome/config.xml>` is used.

 :common_source:`IAdmin.java <src/main/java/ome/api/IAdmin.java>`
     main interface for administering accounts and privileges.
 See